Why a Scale?

 Study Parameters

-Data was collected between November 2025 and March 2026 across three metropolitan areas: Greater Boston (Massachusetts), the Twin Cities (Minnesota), and Denver (Colorado).
+Data were collected between November 2025 and March 2026 across three metropolitan areas: Greater Boston (Massachusetts), the Twin Cities (Minnesota), and Denver (Colorado).
 A total of 63 measurements were taken at 49 unique venues.
 Of these, 59 were scale-based measurements with full mass data, and 4 were observation-only entries documenting glass shape and venue practices without scale readings.

 Venues included brewpubs, taprooms, craft breweries, neighborhood bars, and restaurants.
 No venue was informed in advance of the study.
 All measurements represent standard consumer transactions—the researcher ordered as any customer would, paid the listed price, and measured what was delivered.